Jabbah/OpenXR-Layer-OBSMirror/README.md

 # OpenXR OBS Mirror

 An OpenXR API Layer to mirror what you see in VR to OBS.
+(Currently DX11 support only)

 OpenXR Layer API template was used as the basis for this and can be found here: https://github.com/mbucchia/OpenXR-Layer-Template